brandond/emr-goodies-supplement/README.md

 In This Repo
 ------------
-This repo contains code for additional classes to support parsing of CloudWatch Logs messages and other data [streamed to S3 via Kinesis Firehose](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html#FirehoseExample):
+This repo contains code for additional classes to support parsing of CloudWatch Logs messages and other data [streamed to S3 via Kinesis Firehose](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html#FirehoseExample).
+These classes include:
-* `org.apache.hadoop.io.compress.SplittableGzipCodec` - Compression codec that reads multiple concatenated gzip chunks as discrete records (as output by CloudWatch Logs)
-* `com.amazon.emr.hadoop.ConfigurableLineRecordReader` - Configurable line-based record reader that allows overriding compression codec selection
 * `com.amazon.emr.logs.LogsInputFormat` - Input format for CloudWatch Logs records
 * `com.amazon.emr.hive.serde.logs.LogsDeserializer` - Deserializer for Cloudwatch Logs records
+* `com.amazon.emr.hive.serde.logs.VpcFlowDeserializer` - Deserializer for Cloudwatch Logs records containing VPC Flow Logs
+* `com.amazon.emr.hadoop.MemberRecordReader` - Configurable file-record based record reader that supports overriding compression codec selection (intended for use with `SplittableGzipCodec`)
+* `org.apache.hadoop.io.compress.SplittableGzipCodec` - Compression codec that reads multiple concatenated gzip chunks as individual records (as output by CloudWatch Logs)

 In order to use these classes, you will need to:
 * Build the code from this repo.